Species distribution modelling: Niche modelling software (correlative)

 Another example is Ecocrop, which is used to determine the suitability of a crop to a specific environment.
 This database system can also project crop yields and evaluate the impact of environmental factors such as climate change on plant growth and suitability.

-Most niche modelling algorithms are available in the R packages 'dismo', 'biomod2' and 'mopa'..
+Most niche modelling methods are available in the R packages 'dismo', 'biomod2' and 'mopa'..

 Software developers may want to build on the openModeller project.